In order to monitor and palpate the lower extremity pedal pulses, it is important to know the steps to follow. So, how can you find a pedal pulse?

 If you’re taking the measure from Dorsalis Pedis, you might actually be able to see the skin pulsating above the artery.

 If however, you’re not able to see this happen, you need to take appropriate measures in order to record the Dorsalis Pedis Pulse of the patient.
-And if you’re taking measure from the posterior end, you might not be able to see the pulsation.

 6. Apply appropriate pressure